steviecoaster/NexuShell/docs/New-NexusRawGroupRepository.md

 ### -GroupMembers

-The Raw Repositories to add as group memebers
+The Raw Repositories to add as group members

 ```yaml
 Type: String[]